-However, this did not stop Tesla from fulfilling his dream of powering the United States with cheap and highly efficient energy.
-Even now, we see long and thick wires tightly strung between soaring electrical towers like the strings of a guitar.
-AC took over the throne and reigned for a century, dominating households, offices and buildings, until now, when DC seems to be gradually making a comeback.
+But that did not stop Tesla from realizing its dream of supplying the United States with cheap and highly efficient energy.
+To this day, we see long, and thick wires stretched tightly between towering electric poles like the strings of a guitar.
+AC took the throne and ruled for a century, dominating homes, offices, and buildings until now, when DC seems to be gradually making a comeback.
 Why did AC fare so well?
 And why might DC make a comeback?
-Let’s rephrase these questions.

 Why is AC better than DC?

-Alternating current is a type of current in which the electrons periodically switch directions back and forth.
-It is based on the principles devised by Michael Faraday in 1832 when he illustrated his dynamo generator.
+AC is a type of current in which the electrons periodically change direction back and forth.
+It is based on the principles Michael Faraday invented in 1832 when he illustrated his dynamo generator.

-A transformer is essentially a coiled up wire that “steps up” or “steps down” the magnitude of AC voltage.
-The ability to transform voltage in this manner meant that it was possible to transmit electrical power much more efficiently, not only across cities, but across the entire nation.
+A transformer is essentially a coiled-up wire that “steps up” or “steps down” the magnitude of AC voltage.
+The ability to transform voltage in this manner meant that it was possible to transmit electrical power much more efficiently, not only across cities but across the entire nation.
 Tesla’s dream was gradually becoming a reality.

 However, George Westinghouse intervened and promised to power the fair for only $399,000 with Tesla’s AC.
 Three years later, Niagara Falls Power Company, seduced by AC’s amenities, awarded Westinghouse the right to generate power from Niagara Falls and illuminate all of Buffalo, New York.
 AC obliterated DC once and for all.
 Then, a few decades later, the transistor was born.

 Why is DC better than AC?

-Today, companies like Facebook and Google empty entire buildings to accommodate servers that store data for their ever-increasing number of users.
-Manipulating AC like DC on such devices is quite complicated, as it requires elaborate circuits.
-However, most importantly, AC loses its energy, albeit, for an infinitesimal time, which is something that constantly power-hungry servers cannot endure.
+Today, companies like Facebook and Google empty entire buildings to house servers that store data for their ever-increasing number of users.
+Manipulating alternating current like direct current on such devices is quite complicated, as it requires elaborate circuits.
+However, most importantly, AC loses its energy, albeit for an infinitesimal time, which constantly power-hungry servers cannot endure.

 The transmission slows down due to these resistances, consequently diminishing its efficiency.
-In fact, the losses dispersed in its vicinity form the basis on which wireless power transfer mechanisms are structured.
-AC radiates some of its energy, which can be conveniently concentrated in a region by coiling the wire in a suitable way.
+In fact, the losses dispersed in its vicinity form how wireless power transfer mechanisms are structured.
+AC radiates some of its energy, which can be conveniently concentrated in a region by suitably coiling the wire.

-Of course, we can recruit AC as well, but this would require tedious conversions from DC to AC using an inverter and then to DC again, where 5-20% of energy is lost as heat.
-In fact, data centers spanning whole acres do use these converters, but they not only consume huge amounts of energy, but there is also the additional cost of cooling systems for the heat generated, which exacerbates their financial plight.
+Of course, we can also recruit alternating current, but this would require tedious conversions from DC to AC using an inverter and then to DC again, where 5-20% of energy is lost as heat.
+In fact, data centers spanning whole acres do use these converters.
+Still, they consume huge amounts of energy and the additional cost of cooling systems for the heat generated, which exacerbates their financial plight.